jameswniu/research_doc_extraction_rag_agent/output/report.md

 >
 > - Participant 4444

-> "None that I know of."
+> "Not sure"
 >
-> - Participant 4451

-> "no there isn't"
->
-> - Participant 4457
+> - Participant 4446

-#### Enhanced Security and Mobile Experience Needs (18%)

-Security enhancements and seamless mobile functionality emerge as interconnected priorities for this segment.
-Participants request features like breach notifications, stronger hacking protection, and the ability to use VPN 'seamlessly on my phone.'
-Mobile usability concerns appear alongside requests for personal account representatives and bundled cybersecurity features.
-Nearly all in this group express willingness to explore additional capabilities, suggesting openness to premium tier offerings that combine robust security with cross-device convenience.

-**Quotes:**

 > "Just more secure"
 >
 > - Participant 4449

-> "I think it is positive and affordable at this way, maybe I could try another features to improve performance."
->
-> - Participant 4481

-> "I wish they.
-Kind of assigned you a personal rep.So that you can develop some sort of relationship with them"
->
-> - Participant 4491

-#### Performance and Server Expansion Demands (12%)
+#### Performance Enhancement: Speed and Server Expansion (11%)

-Speed and server availability rank as the primary improvement requests, outweighing all other feature demands roughly 3:1.
-Participants specifically mention 'higher speeds,' 'more bandwidth,' and 'more options in terms of countries.'
-Reliable multi-location access with fast connections emerges as a key differentiator, with one participant noting the need for 'options that are equally viable.'
-Investing in infrastructure expansion could capture this performance-focused segment willing to pay for premium speed.
+Speed and server performance emerge as the primary technical concerns, with connection speed mentioned twice as often as server availability issues.
+Participants specifically request faster connections, reduced server response times, and expanded geographic server options to provide more viable location choices.
+Server expansion ranks second among all feature requests, with multiple participants citing limited country availability as a key limitation.
+Organizations should prioritize infrastructure investment in high-speed servers and geographic expansion to address the most frequently cited technical gaps.

 **Quotes:**